WHO WE ARE

 National Foundation for Giving Voice (NFGV)

-The Foundation was co-founded by Jill Rakusen and Rachel Healey in 2004, with help from a small grant from UnLtd.
+The Foundation was co-founded by Jill Rakusen and Rachel Healey in 2004, with help from our administrator at the time, and a small grant from UnLtd.
 The intention was to enable more people to discover how to harness the power of song in day-to-day life – something Jill had discovered and developed, and taught, over the previous decade.
 Caroline Thorpe soon joined them, and together the three of them run the Foundation, overseen by a Board of Trustees.

 A musician, writer and health educator, she has touched thousands of lives through her publications (including the ‘bible’ on women’s health, Our Bodies, Ourselves, the UK editions of which she was co-author), through her teaching and presentations, and through her musical endeavours.

 Since she developed Post-Viral Fatigue Syndrome back in the 1990s, Jill began to fuse her inspirational talents and expertise around music and health.

 It was her personal experience of illness and disability that precipitated this, together with her good fortune in encountering Pamela Corin, with whom she embarked on a rigorous training in Awareness.
 GV came into being as a result, and it has been in a continual state of development ever since.
 She lives in awe and gratefulness for what it offers and teaches her – and others.

 Jill sees the facilitation of wholeness and connectedness – both in herself and in others – as a major aspect of her life’s purpose.
 For many years, GV has been the main means through which she does this.
 She sees both GV and her disability as contributing hugely to her overall growth and ‘whole health’.
 Her spiritual practice includes GV – which she often does in silence (this is not necessarily a contradiction in terms!) – as well as daily meditation and regular silent Retreats.
 Jill’s spiritual practice empowers and drives her work as a facilitator.